 - Front and Rear Sport Bike Stand – I can’t conceive not having a rear stand to use for basic maintenance tasks, like oil changes, chain lubrication or even cleaning the bike.
 I have had a few different units over time.
 Depending on how much you use it, you can go with a cheaper or more expensive one.
 I’d definitely take a more affordable unit over none at all.

 - Kryptonite High-Security Chain – A quality chain (attached to a secure object) is the number one thing that you can do to keep your bike from getting stolen.
+This is what’ll keep the rest of the things on this Kawasaki Ninja 650 mods list safe.
 I’ve tried a lot of Kryptonite chains (which are the best), and this one is the best compromise between safety and convenience.
 Though there are “safer” chains, they are way too heavy to carry on your sport bike.
 Trust me, I’ve tried.

 Well, that’s all of it!
 Hopefully this Kawasaki Ninja 650 mods list has been helpful for anyone looking for some inspiration on their next upgrade.
-If you’re thinking about adding an upgrade to your bike or have any recommendations, feel free to contact me or leave a comment below!
+If you’re thinking about adding an upgrade to your bike or have any recommendations, feel free to leave a comment below.